infumap/infumap/tools/gpu/README.md

 By default the gateway listens on `127.0.0.1:8787` and forwards:

 - `/tag` to the image tagging service
-- `/embed` to the text embedding service
+- `/embed` to the text embedding service's `/v1/embeddings` endpoint
 - `/convert` to the text extraction service

 The child services keep their own defaults: